-Arrest of the Vessel
+The Arrest of the Vessel

 A vessel can only be arrested in satisfaction of a “maritime debt”.
 A maritime debt has been defined under Article 115 of the Maritime Code.
 Article 115/2 states that:

-The expression “maritime debt” shall mean a claim in respect of a right arising out of any the following causes:
+The expression “maritime debt” shall mean a claim in respect of a right arising out of any of the following causes:

 How to File for a Ship Arrest?

-In order to file a ship arrest application, the party must provide a power of attorney signed by it in favor of a local advocate, and the power of attorney must be signed before a notary public in the UAE.
+In order to file a ship arrest application, the party must provide a power of attorney signed by it in favour of a local advocate, and the power of attorney must be signed before a notary public in the UAE.
 The application for ship arrest is to be filed with the civil court having jurisdiction.
-The ship arrest will only be ordered for satisfaction of a maritime debt.
+The ship arrest will only be ordered for the satisfaction of a maritime debt.
 An arrested vessel is forbidden to sail under Article 118.

 Setting Aside an Order for Arrest

 According to Article 118/2, an order of arrest can be set aside by the civil court if a guarantee or any other security is presented before the court which is sufficient to satisfy the debt.
-However, where the maritime debts relate to the dispute as to ownership, co-ownership, possession, use or right to profits arising out of the use of the vessel, the order of arrest may not be set side under Article 118/2.
+However, where the maritime debts relate to the dispute as to ownership, co-ownership, possession, use or right to profits arising out of the use of the vessel, the order of arrest may not be set aside under Article 118/2.

-The laws governing the shipping industry in the UAE are complex and wide, although it is clear that the goal is to promote domestic and foreign trade of the country, economic security and develop UAE as the biggest maritime location in the world.
+The laws governing the shipping industry in the UAE are complex and wide, although it is clear that the goal is to promote domestic and foreign trade in the country, economic security and develop UAE as the biggest maritime location in the world.